Diomuzan/Naitestede/README.md

-# T3W
+# Naitestede
-This is a website in which a top 3 of websites is shown and it's lastly written in HTML and CSS.
+Naitestede is a project in which I have installed the DNN Platform with NVQuickSite again for a tutorial.